songlinl/btp-mission-hybrid-rag/run/clone-git.md

     HANA_VECTOR_PASS = '<Database password>'
     ~~~

-    Below is an example, for demonstration purpose only.
+    Here's an example:

     ![](img/create_env3.png)

-    >💡**Tip**: To understand from where we obtained the credentials for SAP AI Core service, please see <a href="https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/enabling-service-in-cloud-foundry" target="_blank">SAP AI Core - Enabling the Service in Cloud Foundry</a>
+    >💡**Tip**: To understand from where we obtained the credentials for SAP AI Core service, see <a href="https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/enabling-service-in-cloud-foundry" target="_blank">SAP AI Core - Enabling the Service in Cloud Foundry</a>